alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 39. How to validate information in MVC?
 40. What rules you have to write clean code?
 41. How to use GPU in .NET?
+42. What is deadlock?
+43. How to prevent deadlock?

 ASP.NET